 Do you ever wish that when you open your mailbox, you’ll find a check or the newest issue of your favorite magazine?
 Our kids also like to get mail.
-This activity pairs with a fun read-aloud.
+This post office activity pairs with a fun read-aloud.
 The kids will enjoy delivering mail to their classmates.
 This literacy activity uses names, those important first words for preschoolers.

 It Came in the Mail Book and Literacy Activity